 Muzzles keep our dogs safe.

 They’re a great thing to train for.
 They’re a fantastic back up plan.
-Remember, regardless of your dogs temperament, a dog in pain is unpredictable and can be dangerous.
+Remember, regardless of your dogs temperament, whether they have a history of aggression or not, a dog in pain is unpredictable and can be dangerous.
 Desensitising a muzzle, and having a muzzle that fits your dog ready, will make a potentially traumatic event just a little less stressful.
+Muzzles are often the best solution when safety becomes a concern.

 If you want more input as to trying to find the best equipment for you and your dog why not book a Bark Day and we’ll discuss everything you might want to know and I can guide you through what will be best for you and your dog.